Terms and Conditions

 - Persons attending the auction site and premises do so at their own risk.
 The Auctioneers shall not be responsible for any loss or damage that may occur on the auction site or premises.

-- Commission shall be charged at a rate of 15% of the hammer price.
+- Commission shall be charged at a rate of 20% or 25% of the hammer price.
 The commission value will also be subject to an IVA charge, calculated at the prevailing rate.

 - Immediately prior to the auction the Bidder shall: give to the Auctioneers his name and address, and, if requested, proof of identity.
 At the end of each auction the Bidder shall pay to the Auctioneers, as a minimum, the total amount of commission and taxes due to their purchases in respect of such lots, unless specific arrangements have been made, either by cash or cheque or by multibanco payment.
 The due balance must be paid in full within 3 days of the auction and the items must be removed from the Auction House immediately.
 Failure to do so may result in the forfeit of the lot(s) and any deposits paid.